Wes Streeting: Personal life

-Streeting lives in Redbridge, London, with Joe Dancey, a communications and public affairs adviser.
+Streeting lives in Redbridge, London, with his partner Joe Dancey, a communications and public affairs adviser.
+He has been engaged to Dancey since 2013.
 In October 2023, Dancey was selected as Labour's prospective parliamentary candidate for Stockton West at the 2024 general election, although he was unsuccessful.

 Streeting, who is a practising Anglican, has said his faith is "about compassion, not walking by on the other side", and that it caused serious problems when it came to his sexuality: "My faith was a really big obstacle to accepting myself ...
 I spent many years choosing not to be gay."
-He has been engaged to Joe Dancey since 2013.

 In May 2021, Streeting revealed he had been diagnosed with kidney cancer and would be stepping back from frontline politics while he received treatment for it.
 He had received a phone call from his urologist informing him that tests, initially for kidney stones, revealed he had kidney cancer.
 He was on a campaign visit at the time.
 However, because the cancer was noticed early, his prognosis was good even though he needed surgery to remove the kidney.
 On 27 July 2021, Streeting announced that he had been declared cancer-free, following an operation to remove one of his kidneys.

 Streeting published his memoir One Boy, Two Bills and a Fry-Up, in June 2023.
 The book received generally positive reviews.
 Rachel Cooke of The Observer described the book as "both a little bit boring and unexpectedly fascinating".
 Jason Cowley of The Sunday Times praised Streeting for telling "his story with emotional intelligence.
 He is never self-aggrandising, yet part of his appeal is his naked ambition; in a 2024 interview he was unequivocal about wanting one day to be prime minister.
 This is the self-made East End boy speaking."
 Robert Colls of Literary Review was more critical, writing that "There are few ideas here that might take us deeper or wider.
 Streeting is a self-confessed Christian geek who never stopped reading and who wore his school merit badges with pride, but I was left searching for the intellect on which all his achievements were built.
 Maybe it will be in the next book."